-Only the Headteacher (or the acting Headteacher) has the power to exclude a pupil from school.
+Only the Headteacher (or the acting Headteacher) has the power to suspend or permanently exclude a pupil from school.

-Fixed term exclusion: The Headteacher may exclude a pupil from school in very exceptional circumstances.
-Fixed term exclusion is used for very serious incidents or where previous sanctions have failed to bring about an appropriate change in behaviour.
-When considering the period of a fixed term exclusion, the Headteacher will take into account a variety of factors determining the number of school days a pupil is to be excluded.
+Fixed term suspension: The Headteacher may suspend a pupil from school in very exceptional circumstances.
+Fixed term suspension is used for very serious incidents or where previous sanctions have failed to bring about an appropriate change in behaviour.
+When considering the period of a fixed term suspension, the Headteacher will take into account a variety of factors determining the number of school days a pupil is to be suspended.
 This will include:

-- · the conduct record of the pupil
+- the conduct record of the pupil

 - the age and maturity of the pupil

 - the response of the pupil to the incident

-- · whether others have been hurt as a result of the pupil's actions
+- whether others have been hurt as a result of the pupil's actions